Display Your Internet Connection Speed In Your Taskbar

 NetSpeedMonitor is another professionally looking option for the Windows operating system.
-And unlike Net Traffic, it displays the upload and download bandwidth right in the taskbar.
+Inlike Net Traffic, it does display the upload and download speed right on the taskbar.

-The network monitor can keep a history of the network adapters upload and download speed which it will do by default.
+The network monitor keeps a history of the network adapter's upload and download speed.
 You can disable that during setup and later on in the options, which you may want to do if you are only interested in realtime connection speed information.

 The program displays the upload and download bandwidth in kbit per second.
 You can customize the layout in the program options.
 Here it is possible to change the font type and size, rendering, prefixes, and the bitrate among other things.

-A data traffic menu is activated if traffic is logged on the system which details sent, received and total traffic per day or month.
+A data traffic menu is activated if traffic is logged on the system; it details sent, received and total traffic per day or month.

 NetSpeedMonitor can display the list of active connections in another program window.
 Here you see the process, local and remote IP as well as the state of the connection.